yimmyj/cse15l-lab-reports/labreport4.md

 This sequence of keys saves the edits to the file and exits it.

-## Step 8: Runs the code to demonstrate that the tests now pass
+## Step 8: Run the code to demonstrate that the tests now pass

 Keys pressed: ```<up> <up> <up> <enter>```